GeomarPerales/ideamR/README.md

 # ideamR

 ideamR is a package for hydrometeorological data management from DHIME (IDEAM, Colombia).
-DHIME is Information System for the management of Hydrological and Meteorological data from Colombia.
+DHIME is an Information System for the management of Hydrological and Meteorological data from Colombia. functions from ideamR are for precipitation, maximum and minimum temperature.

 ## Installation